-We determine eligibility for need-based assistance from the College by using a combination of institutional and federal methodologies to calculate a family contribution.
+The College uses a combination of institutional and federal methodologies to calculate a family contribution.
 The family contribution consists of a parental and a student contribution.
 In determining the parental contribution a number of factors are considered including: parent taxable income and untaxed income, parental assets, number of dependents in the household, and the number of dependent children attending undergraduate institutions.
 The student contribution is determined after a review of student income and assets, including trusts.
-Students are expected to contribute 25% of the value of their assets each year and a minimum contribution from summer earnings which ranges from $2,450 to $3,400 depending on the year in college.
+Students are expected to contribute 25% of the value of their assets each year and a minimum expected contribution of $2,750.

-Note: Students may apply for federal financial aid withour applying for aid from the College.
+Note: Students may apply for federal financial aid without applying for aid from the College.
 For information about applying for federal aid please review: Federal Student Aid.